makersacademy/alexa-ruby-course/modules/2/walkthrough.md

 Let’s test in the Service Simulator, or in any Alexa-enabled device:

-> Alexa, ask NumberFacts to tell me a math fact about 17.
+> Alexa, ask Number Facts to tell me a math fact about 17

 It works!

-> EXTRA CREDIT: Notice how entering an undefined phrase, e.g. "Alexa, ask NumberFacts about 12 math", still invokes the Intent.
+> EXTRA CREDIT: Notice how entering an undefined phrase, e.g. "Alexa, ask Number Facts about 12 math", still invokes the Intent.
 As a Ruby exercise, try to handle users' poorly-formed phrases gracefully via the Sinatra application.

+> EXTRA CREDIT: Remember that Slot Values do not list the _possible_ values a user can enter, only the _valid_ values your application accepts.
+Since users can say whatever they like in addition to "trivia" and "math", upgrade your Sinatra application to handle cases where a user asks for a Fact Type you don't recognise.